-Ukraine ceasefire: No signs of weapons withdrawal, official says
+Ukraine ceasefire: No sign of weapons withdrawal, official says

 (CNN)Peace in Eastern Ukraine remains tenuous as a spate of violations of a newly implemented ceasefire continued overnight into Wednesday.

-On Tuesday, the head of the Organization for Security and Co-operation in Europe (OSCE) said the ceasefire wasn't having the effect that his organization was hoping.
+A day after the head of the Organization for Security and Co-operation in Europe (OSCE) warned the ceasefire had failed, German Foreign Minister Sigmar Gabriel urged Kiev and Moscow to hold fast to the agreement.

-"It's not really quiet on the line of contact and that there are no signs of the withdrawal of the weapons," OSCE Secretary General Lamberto Zannier said at the United Nations headquarters, where he had previously addressed the UN Security Council.
+Despite assurances given by both parties, he said, the "ceasefire is not holding."

+"We can only urgently appeal to both sides to implement the agreements we have reached -- otherwise, we will risk an intensified military escalation with many other civilian victims and a continuation of the standstill in the political process," Gabriel said in a statement.

+Speaking Tuesday at the headquarters of the United Nations, OSCE Secretary General Lamberto Zannier revealed there had been "no signs of the withdrawal of the weapons."

 "The crisis in and around the Ukraine continues to be a major source of tension and instability in Europe," he said.

 Zannier had been invited by the Ukraine delegation of the security council to speak before the chamber.

 He told the security council that the OSCE was "monitoring the ceasefire and are ready to observe the much-needed withdrawal of heavy weapons."